csense-oss/csense-kotlin/readme.md

 ### Logging

-The logging is an all-purpose general simple logging framework, that exposes a few levels (including a special channel meant for production) along the ability to change, hook into, and generally do what you want with how it does it and whereto;
+The logging is an all-purpose general simple logging framework, that exposes a few levels with a focus on sensitivity.

+along the ability to change, hook into, and generally do what you want with how it does it and whereto;

 There are also controls to set whenever a channel should "produce" anything, akk you could have a logger printing to the console, but a channel, say debug, is set to not print anything.
-For example disabling error logging:
 See [documentation/loggging.md](documentation/Logging.md) for a detailed guide In short here are some examples:

 ````kotlin